ALL-STAR GAME: 2004 WORLD SERIES: 2005

 Whereas Colt Stadium was "too hot" and the Astrodome was "too dark," Minute Maid Park is "just right," easily adapting to changing weather conditions at the flick of a switch.
 It was the cheapest of all the retractable dome stadiums, and the total cost was apparently held down by the relatively small total area of the roof, made possible by the cozy outfield dimensions.
 There are permanent roof sections along three of the four sides, and for the most part, they are not supported by structural beams.
 There are four beams on the first base side near home plate however, at the point where the tracks along which the retractable roof slides.
 (See the exposed diagram version, above.)
 The permanent roof sections on the third base side and beyond right field mesh with the movable roof sections, a very smart design.
 One distinctive feature of the roof is that its arc is biased, with the apex much closer to the left field wall.
 This provides for maximum height in the outfield, where long fly balls are usually headed.
 It takes about 20 minutes to open or close the roof, which consists of two small (120-foot wide) roof sections and one large (240-foot wide) section.
 When the roof is open, the small sections slide under the big one, extending well beyond the north side of the structure where the scoreboard is.
 When the roof is closed, the two small sections flank the large central roof section, and the west wall (beyond left field) is enclosed by huge panes of glass.
 That keeps out the hot, humid, mosquito-infested air, while still giving fans (at least those on the first base side) a view of the Houston skyline.

-Minute Maid Park was one of the first stadiums in which a large notch was created in the upper deck, partly to help ushers make sure that seats were occupied by patros who had paid the proper price for tickets in that section, and partly to enhance access for wheelchair-bound patrons.
-In every other section, the notch is filled with normal seats.
-In the diagram above, the pale gray areas in the upper deck denote the open platforms, including the stairs to the upper part of the upper deck.
+Minute Maid Park was one of the first stadiums in which large balconies were built into the upper deck, partly to help ushers make sure that seats were occupied by patros who had paid the proper price for tickets in that section, and partly to enhance access for wheelchair-bound patrons.
+In every other section of the grandstand, the "notch" (seen in the profile view) is filled with normal seats.
+The big vertical discontinuity explains why the entry portals are not visible in the diagrams above.
+They do show, however, the stairs (in medium gray) to the upper part of the upper deck.